Albania’s parliament votes to ratify €80mn KfW loan for municipal infrastructure

-Albania’s parliament voted to ratify an €80mn loan agreement between the Albania state and German development agency KfW at a session on February 22.
+Albania’s parliament voted to ratify an €80mn loan agreement between the Albanian state and German development agency KfW at a session on February 22.
 The draft law was approved with 95 votes in favour, six against and seven abstentions.

 The loan will be used to finance Albania’s Municipal Infrastructure Programme V for 2021-27, to improve the water supply and sewerage system, collection, disposal and water treatment in some municipalities in the country.